Does anyone actually pay with Litecoin in 2026? The real adoption data

 LTC tops BitPay by transaction count and is its #1 payout coin since 2022.
 But stablecoins have won mainstream crypto payments.
 Here's the honest data.

 Litecoin was designed in 2011 to do one thing well: move money fast and cheap.
-Fourteen years and zero downtime later, the fair question is whether anyone uses it for that.
-The honest answer in 2026 is split.
-On the dedicated crypto-payment rails that still exist, Litecoin is not a footnote — on BitPay it is the single most transacted coin by count.
-But the broader story is that those rails have shrunk in relevance, because dollar stablecoins captured almost everything that looks like a real payment economy.
-Both things are true at once, and most coverage only tells you one of them.
+Fourteen years later, zero downtime, the fair question is whether anybody actually uses it for that.
+The honest answer in 2026 is split down the middle.
+On the crypto-payment rails that still exist, Litecoin is no footnote.
+On BitPay it's the single most transacted coin by count, full stop.
+The catch?
+Those rails matter less every year, because dollar stablecoins ate almost everything that resembles a real payment economy.
+Both things are true at the same time.
+Most coverage only bothers to tell you one of them.

 The one place where LTC genuinely wins: BitPay

-The strongest data point for Litecoin-as-money comes from BitPay, the oldest large crypto payment processor.
+The strongest data point for Litecoin-as-money comes from BitPay, the oldest large crypto payment processor going.
 In May 2025 BitPay's VP of marketing Merrick Theobald confirmed that Litecoin had passed Bitcoin to become BitPay's most transacted cryptocurrency, accounting for over 40% of all transactions on the platform.
-His framing matters and is worth quoting precisely: "Litecoin is our most transacted cryptocurrency, by the number of transactions, not by revenue."
-Bitcoin still moves more dollar value per payment; Litecoin moves more payments.
+His exact framing matters, so here it is verbatim: "Litecoin is our most transacted cryptocurrency, by the number of transactions, not by revenue."
+Bitcoin still moves more dollar value per payment.
+Litecoin moves more payments.
+Different metric, different winner.

-That is not a 2025 fluke.
-Litecoin has been BitPay's number-one payout coin since early 2022 — the coin merchants and platforms choose when they send money out, precisely because confirmations are quick and fees are trivial.
-In 2024 BitPay logged roughly 201,000 LTC transactions, ahead of Bitcoin's ~130,000, with Ethereum, Dogecoin and USDC trailing.
-CoinGate's 2025 figures tell a consistent story: LTC sat around 14.4% of all crypto payments processed, third overall and briefly second in mid-2025.
-The activity is concentrated in unglamorous, high-frequency categories — VPNs, web hosting, proxies, gaming, gift cards — where a sub-cent fee on a $30 checkout actually changes the unit economics.
+And this wasn't some 2025 fluke.
+Litecoin has been BitPay's number-one payout coin since early 2022 — the coin merchants and platforms reach for when they send money out, precisely because confirmations are quick and fees are basically nothing.
+In 2024 BitPay logged roughly 201,000 LTC transactions, ahead of Bitcoin's ~130,000, with Ethereum, Dogecoin and USDC trailing behind.
+CoinGate's 2025 figures tell the same story from a different angle: LTC sat around 14.4% of all crypto payments processed, third overall and briefly second in mid-2025.
+Notice where the activity lives.
+It's the unglamorous, high-frequency stuff — VPNs, web hosting, proxies, gaming, gift cards — where a sub-cent fee on a $30 checkout actually moves the unit economics.

-So when someone tells you nobody pays with Litecoin, the BitPay and CoinGate numbers are the rebuttal.
-On the surviving merchant-payment rails, LTC is arguably the most used non-stablecoin coin on a per-transaction basis.
+So when somebody tells you nobody pays with Litecoin, the BitPay and CoinGate numbers are your rebuttal.
+On the merchant-payment rails that survived, LTC is arguably the most used non-stablecoin coin per transaction.
+That's not nothing.

 The much larger story: stablecoins already won

-The problem with the bull case is the denominator.
-Branded merchant checkout — "pay with crypto at this store" — is a small and shrinking slice of what crypto payments actually are.
-The real money moved through stablecoins.
+Trouble is, the bull case has a denominator problem.
+Branded merchant checkout — that "pay with crypto at this store" button — is a small and shrinking sliver of what crypto payments actually are.
+The real money moves through stablecoins, and it isn't close.

 In 2025 stablecoins settled roughly $28 trillion in real economic volume, and facilitated an estimated $20–30 billion of on-chain payment transactions per day, split across remittances and settlement.
-B2B stablecoin payments alone ran near $226 billion for the year — about 60% of stablecoin payment volume — after growing more than 700% year over year (figures via Artemis and McKinsey; treat the exact splits as estimates, since on-chain measurement is noisy).
-The total stablecoin market cap now exceeds $240 billion, with Tether's USDT around 67% and Circle's USDC near 27%.
+B2B stablecoin payments alone ran near $226 billion for the year — about 60% of stablecoin payment volume — after growing more than 700% year over year.
+(Figures via Artemis and McKinsey; treat the exact splits as estimates, because on-chain measurement is genuinely noisy.)
+The total stablecoin market cap now clears $240 billion, with Tether's USDT around 67% and Circle's USDC near 27%.

 Then came the law.
-The US GENIUS Act, signed in July 2025, created a federal framework for dollar-backed payment stablecoins, and by late 2025 the OCC had conditionally granted trust-bank charters to Circle, Paxos and others.
-Regulatory clarity is exactly what corporate treasuries, payment processors and remittance firms were waiting for.
-The effect is a self-reinforcing flywheel: more legitimacy, more issuers, more integrations, more volume — none of which flows to Litecoin.
+The US GENIUS Act, signed in July 2025, built a federal framework for dollar-backed payment stablecoins, and by late 2025 the OCC had conditionally granted trust-bank charters to Circle, Paxos and others.
+Regulatory clarity is exactly what corporate treasuries, payment processors and remittance firms had been sitting on their hands waiting for.
+The result is a flywheel that feeds itself: more legitimacy, more issuers, more integrations, more volume.
+None of it flows to Litecoin.

-The tell is inside BitPay's own numbers.
-Stablecoins rose to 40% of BitPay payment volume in 2025, up from 30% in 2024.
-Litecoin wins the transaction count; stablecoins increasingly win the dollars.
-That gap is the whole argument in miniature.
+The tell is buried in BitPay's own numbers.
+Stablecoins climbed to 40% of BitPay payment volume in 2025, up from 30% the year before.
+Litecoin wins the transaction count.
+Stablecoins increasingly win the dollars.
+That single gap is the whole argument in miniature.

 Why merchants prefer a dollar token — and it isn't ideology

-The reason is boring and decisive: a merchant priced in dollars wants to receive dollars.
-A $1 USDC is worth $1 at checkout and $1 at settlement.
+The reason is boring and decisive.
+A merchant priced in dollars wants to receive dollars.
+A $1 USDC is worth $1 when the invoice loads and $1 when it settles.
 Litecoin can be worth one number when the invoice loads and a different number ten minutes later.
-Processors paper over this with instant auto-conversion — CoinGate reported that 73.5% of its LTC merchants auto-convert to EUR on receipt — but auto-conversion quietly concedes the point.
-If the first thing the merchant does is dump LTC for fiat, the coin is a transport layer, not a store of value in the transaction.
+Processors paper over this with instant auto-conversion — CoinGate reported that 73.5% of its LTC merchants auto-convert to EUR the moment they receive it — but auto-conversion quietly concedes the entire point.
+If the first thing a merchant does is dump LTC for fiat, the coin was a transport layer, not a store of value in that transaction.
 A stablecoin skips the round trip.
+End of debate.

 The volatility tax nobody puts on the marketing page

-Here is the friction that kills everyday LTC spending in practice, told straight.
-In late 2021 a developer I know paid a contractor about 5 LTC for a small job, around $1,000 at roughly $200 a coin.
-Convenient, instant, sub-cent fee — textbook Litecoin payment.
-The contractor, a believer, held the coins instead of converting.
-Within a year LTC had fallen toward $50; that same "$1,000" was worth a few hundred dollars.
-He had effectively taken a pay cut by accepting the asset he believed in.
+Here's the friction that quietly kills everyday LTC spending, told straight.
+Late 2021, a developer I know paid a contractor about 5 LTC for a small job, roughly $1,000 at around $200 a coin.
+Convenient, instant, sub-cent fee — a textbook Litecoin payment, the kind that ends up in a pitch deck.
+The contractor was a believer, so he held the coins instead of converting.
+Within a year LTC had slumped toward $50.
+That same "$1,000" was now worth a few hundred bucks.
+He'd effectively taken a pay cut by accepting the very asset he believed in.

-Now flip it.
+Now flip it around.
 In a tax jurisdiction like the US, spending appreciated LTC is a taxable disposal.
 Buy LTC at $60, spend it at $120 on a laptop, and you owe capital gains on the difference — for the privilege of buying a laptop.
-Every spend becomes a tax event you have to track.
-Stablecoins, pegged to the dollar, generate essentially no gain or loss to report.
-For an ordinary person, that paperwork asymmetry alone is enough to never spend LTC on coffee.
-The volatility tax cuts both directions: hold and you might get poorer, spend and you might owe the taxman.
+Every spend turns into a tax event you have to track and report.
+Stablecoins, pegged to the dollar, throw off essentially zero gain or loss.
+For a normal person that paperwork asymmetry, on its own, is enough to never spend LTC on a coffee.
+The volatility tax cuts both ways: hold and you might get poorer, spend and you might owe the taxman.

 LTC versus stablecoins versus BTC, head to head